Ever wondered how to sew and trim half rectangle triangle (HRT) blocks? Well you’ve come to the right place! Let me show you how I like to do them.

 So let’s get on with the sewing, shall we?

-The longer and skinnier the HRT, the trickier it is to trim.
+The longer and skinnier the half rectangle triangle, the trickier it is to trim.
 The squat, wider types are easier.
 I thought I’d go with a harder example, so it can only get better from there!